The University of Toronto, Scarborough Campus

 Bursaries from the University of Nottingham available for those accepted to study abroad at Toronto:

-- Means tested International Office Travel Bursary of £750 dependant on household income for students starting their studies in 2016.
-Students who started their studies before 2016 should see the financial webpage, as the award criteria differs (available to students classed as Home Students for fees purposes and accepted to study abroad as part of the University-wide exchange programme)
+- Means tested Global Travel Bursary of £750 dependent on household income for students starting their studies in 2016 or after.
+Students who started their studies before 2016 should see the finance webpage, as the award criteria differs (available to students classed as Home Students for fees purposes and accepted to study abroad as part of the University-wide exchange programme)

 Approximate living costs per semester: